 1- Learn More About Some of the First Converts to Islam

-This is How Abu Bakr, the Prophet’s (peace be upon him) Best Friend, Embraced Islam
+- This is How the Prophet’s Best Friend Converted to Islam

 2- Shahadah is One of the Five Pillars of Islam